Skip to content

 volumes: mongo_data:

-Now the volume is created but managed by Docker.
+Now the volume is created and managed by Docker.
 After starting the application (docker compose -f docker-compose.dev.yml up) you can list the volumes with docker volume ls, inspect one of them with docker volume inspect and even delete them with docker volume rm:

 $ docker volume ls